-OSDE considers LEAs with an average daily membership of fewer than 750 students to be small.
-Under this proposed threshold, Oklahoma has 373 small LEAs out of 596 statewide.
+OSDE considers LEAs with an average daily membership (ADM) of fewer than 1,000 students to be small.
 OSDE asserts that calculated per-pupil funding amounts for these small LEAs are significantly affected by minor changes in attendance rates and students' educational needs.
 This makes the per-pupil funding amounts in Oklahoma's small LEAs an imperfect indicator of whether the SEA has achieved the intent of maintaining equity in funding across LEAs.

+Accordingly, OSDE proposes the following two tolerance levels:

-For its 373 small LEAs, OSDE proposes to implement a tolerance, of up to a six percent decline in per-pupil funding.
-Applying this tolerance would impact 14 small LEAs that the SEA identified as meeting the definition of high-need or highest-poverty in FY 2022; collectively, these LEAs served 0.6 percent of Oklahoma's students in FY 2022.
+1) For LEAs with an ADM of 200 or fewer students, Oklahoma proposes to tolerate a nine percent reduction in per-pupil funding from year to year.
+This would impact nine LEAs identified by the State as meeting the definition of high-need or highest-poverty in FY 2023 that collectively served 0.14 percent of Oklahoma's students.